sdoering/data-analysis/knowledge.md

 #Knowledge for data analysis

-## Just a little collection of snippets of wisdom for data analysis and data science
+## Just a little collection of snippets of knowledge for data analysis and data science (or whatever may count as that)

 * Cosine similarity